11 Mind-Expanding Things to Do in Carlisle PA and Surrounding Cumberland Valley PA

 Desperate Times Brewery

-This seemingly named-for-our-current-times brew house is actually 4 years old.
+This seemingly named-for-our-current-times brew house is actually nearly 10 years old.
 But the German-style brews and nibbles are as fresh and new as can be.
 Try the German Weizen, a wheat with notes of banana and clove.
 I love that Kinky Thompson Pale Ale was named for a violent curly-headed Prohibition enforcement officer in Seattle WA who was ironically killed by police when he was found drunk and belligerent.
 Pair your pint with the “super popular” soft pretzel – so massive, it begs sharing.

 Whistlestop-Bookshop-Carlisle-PA